 Sensory Enhancement:

 Delta-9 alters your perception.
-Music will sound richer, colors may seem brighter, and food will taste incredibly good (the “munchies”).
+Music will sound richer, colors may seem brighter, and you may crave food that will taste incredibly good (the “munchies”).

 Altered Time Perception:

-Note: If you take a dose that is too high, these pleasant effects can quickly flip into dizziness, paranoia, and a racing heart.
+Note: If you take a dose that is too much for your tolerance, these pleasant effects can quickly flip into dizziness, paranoia, and panic.
 Always start small.

 The Timeline: How Long Does It Last?